use-inkubator/Ecosystem-Grants/applications/WASM_contract_decoder.md

 - Publicly accessible core analytics for Substrate communities, available at https://app.tokenguard.io
 - Ecosystem Analytics for Astar
 - Ecosystem Analytics for Aleph Zero
+- dApp analytics for AZero ID, ArthSwap, Panjea and others
 - Partnership with SubSquid

 ## Development Roadmap :nut_and_bolt: